Toxicology Tests Will Help Determine How Woman Dumped In Barrel On Bergen Street Died

 He didn't say whether or not detectives had any suspects.

-The results from substance tracing will be critical in determining whether authorities have murder, manslaughter or a lesser offense -- possibly involving the disposal of human remains -- on their hands.
+Either way, the results from substance tracing will be critical in determining whether murder, manslaughter or a lesser offense -- possibly involving the disposal of human remains or a drug-induced death -- will be charged.

 Law enforcement sources said Flanagan died in a luxury Manhattan high-rise, then was rolled out the door in a 55-gallon barrel on a luggage rack and driven off in a rental van.